How to Organize Data in Excel

 First, put all of your data on one worksheet.
 We've seen annual data split into quarters and each quarter put on a separate worksheet.
-You can't use the QI Macros if your data is split across worksheets.
+You can't use QI Macros if your data is split across worksheets.

 Second, don't put quarterly totals and grand totals in line with your data, because you have to select around them to draw a chart.
 Put them beside your data::

 I know that some manager will ask to see it in a different, more complex way, but keep your raw data clean and simple.
-Use the QI Macros "Paste Link" or "Paste Link Transpose" functions to make a linked copy of the data that you can modify to meet any need, while keeping the raw data clean.
+Use QI Macros "Paste Link" or "Paste Link Transpose" functions to make a linked copy of the data that you can modify to meet any need, while keeping the raw data clean.

-If, for example, we take the data above and use the QI Macros "Paste Link Transpose" function, we will get the following data that has links back to the original data.:
+If, for example, we take the data above and use QI Macros "Paste Link Transpose" function, we will get the following data that has links back to the original data.:

 You can insert quarterly averages for reporting purposes, but still have access to the original data for charting.